-The following is a list of five major tips that we, at Mold Mitigation Professionals, have compiled for homeowners regarding mold in their homes and how you can be control it:
+The following is a list of five major tips that we, at Lily Environmental, have compiled for homeowners regarding mold in their homes and how you can be control it:

 1. Any materials that are absorbent and extremely porous, such as ceiling tiles, should be fully replaced if mold is found on them due to how ingrained it can become in the material.